sal-camacho/linux-operating-system/linux-command-help.md

 - **Use `man` to explore command options**
   - Ran `man useradd` and `man groupadd` to review syntax and flags
-  - Navigated manual pages using arrow keys and `/search`
 - Verified usage examples and default behaviors

 - **Use `whatis` to get command summaries**
   - Ran `whatis chmod`, `whatis passwd`, and `whatis nano`